Wellness Programs for Police Officers

 According to the United States Department of Health & Human Services, wellness programs are plans employers - like police departments or corrections agencies - can offer to their employees to encourage and promote healthy lifestyles.
 Usually, they consist of incentives for healthy choices.
 They might also mean consequences for poor health choices.

 An employer might offer plans to help members stop smoking, free gym memberships, and weight loss programs to their employees.
 They may also include rewards - like extra money or vacation days - for officers who meet or exceed health goals.
 In short, wellness programs are designed to help keep workers healthy.

-Why It’s Important to Promote Wellness
+The Importance to Promote Wellness

 Because of the physical rigors and stresses associated with criminal justice work, police and corrections officers can face a variety of health issues throughout their careers.
-Besides health issues, though, officers really need to be in good physical and mental health in order to do their jobs to begin with.
+Besides health issues, though, officers really need to be in good physical and mental health in order to do their jobs, to begin with.

 Criminal justice agencies spend hundreds of thousands of dollars sending their applicants to physical fitness assessments, medical exams, and psychological evaluations.
 Once hired, though, that's often the end of the focus on officer health.

 In the meantime, many officers combine poor eating habits, physical and mental stress, and the fatigue that comes from long hours, overtime programs and shift work.
 All of that contributes to deteriorating health and, consequently, a less capable and reliable workforce.

 The United States Centers for Disease Control cite multiple studies that detail why wellness programs make good business sense for employers.
 Specifically, they've been able to show that healthier employees tend to be happier, which in turn makes them more productive.

 Even more significant for law enforcement and corrections departments, though, is the fact that improved employee health reduces absenteeism and on-the-job injuries.
 That means more people are coming to work and staying at work as opposed to calling in sick.